Cave of Treasures: Syriac identity and polemics

-Cosmology and Iranian Motifs
+Cosmology and Iranian motifs

 The text provides fresh evidence for a newly discovered fraternity between the Assyrians and Persians of late antiquity.
 Despite heavy persecution by the Sassanids against the Syriac Christians, there was a familiarity with each other's cultures, leading to significant cultural and linguistic exchange between the two groups.
 Thus, the Syriac Christians were not merely a persecuted minority under an oppressive regime, but active agents of history who participated in every facet of Iranian society.
-It incorporates Iranian cosmological concepts, describing a tripartite heaven — Fire (ܢܘܪܐ; Nurā), Light (ܢܘܗܪܐ; Nuhrā), and Firmament (ܪܩܝܥܐ; Rqīʿā) — in contrast to the seven-fold system widely adopted at the time, though Syriac Christianity had neither concept.
+It incorporates Iranian cosmological concepts, describing a tripartite heaven — Fire (ܢܘܪܐ; Nūrā), Light (ܢܘܗܪܐ; Nuhrā), and Firmament (ܪܩܝܥܐ; Rqīʿā) — in contrast to the seven-fold system widely adopted at the time, though Syriac Christianity had neither concept.
 This tripartite division of the sky is, however, attested in Akkadian sources.
 One example is KAR 307, a religious explanatory text in Neo-Assyrian script from Assur dated to the first millennium BC; another example is AO 8196, a late Babylonian compendium of astrological, astronomical, and religious information.
 The lowest level, Rqi'a, is associated with a major Iranian festival of Rapithwin which represents midday.
 Rapithwin is an Iranian loanword meaning "midday", personified as a man whose soul lingers above the earth.